Samuel-2626/project_nesa/readme.md

 4. BootStrap5
 5. Auth0

-This site is hosted on Heroku: which you can find [here](https://nesaacademy.herokuapp.com/).
+Visit [https://nesaacademy.com/](https://nesaacademy.com/) for the live site.
 Here are the basic features.

 -------